AhmedHafez13/CakePals-Node/development/project-plan/index.md

 1. [**Setting Up the Project Structure**](./step-01-setting-up-the-project-structure)

-   - Create a new directory for your project.
+   - Create a new directory for the project.
    - Initialize a new TypeScript project using `npm init -y` and install necessary dependencies (`express`, `mongoose`, `passport`, etc.).
    - Set up a TypeScript configuration file (`tsconfig.json`).

+2. **Dockerizing the Application**

+   - Create a Dockerfile and a docker-compose.yml file to containerize the application.

-2. **Designing the Data Models**
+3. **Designing the Data Models**

    - Define the data models for Users, Bakers, Products, Orders, and Ratings.
 Consider how they relate to each other (e.g., a User can be a Member or a Baker).

-3. **Setting Up MongoDB**

-   - Install and set up MongoDB on your local machine or use a cloud-based solution (like MongoDB Atlas).
-   - Connect your application to the MongoDB database using a library like Mongoose.

 4. **Implementing Authentication**